simonsirak/BDPT/README.txt

 The code is compiled using the exact same compilation procedure as in Lab 2 of the rendering track, i.e by using CMake and Make.
-This means that the correct SDL version (the one used in Lab 2) should be installed in order to run this code.
+This means that the correct SDL version (the one used in Lab 2, SDL 1.2.15) must be installed in order to run this code.
 The executable provided in this zip-file is compiled for Ubuntu 18.04 LTS running on an x86 architecture.
 If you are having trouble compiling